 I'm an award-winning music producer & beatmaker (2x Serato 5k Beats winner & winner of Capcom / Trackitdown's Streetfighter IV remix competition), with production & engineering credits for 100+ releases c/o Discogs, with multiple features on platinum selling compilations.

-Known predominantly as an artist-producer/DJ for work in the Bass Music, House & Garage arenas, however I'm widely considered versatile enough to crossover & know myself to be more than capable of producing tracks in any style - I helped launch Mr. Faiz with a string of filthy Grime bangers, for example.
-Emulation is one of my strong points (look me up on Beatstars!), which works out well for you if you have a specific sound in mind - I can do Hip Hop & Trap to match what's in the charts OR get really creative & Leftfield if you so desire.
+I'm known predominantly as an artist-producer/DJ for work in the Bass Music, House & Garage arenas, however I'm widely considered versatile enough to crossover & know myself to be more than capable of producing tracks in any style - I helped launch Mr. Faiz with a string of filthy Grime bangers, for example.
+Emulation is one of my strong points (look up Beatshotters on Beatstars!), which works out well for you if you have a specific sound in mind - I can do Hip Hop & Trap to match what's in the charts OR get really creative & Leftfield if you so desire.

 Equally, if you need an experienced & technically sound Mix Engineer to put the final touches on your premaster - I come recommended by leading UK Mastering House, South East Studios.
 I can turn your good track into an absolute beast.